ehddnko/dom/README.md

 - git bash (Only Windows)
    * Because of running scripts in the Shell, it must set **end of line sequence** to LF.
    * Set **end of line sequence**
-      - use command `git config --global core.autocrlf false` or set **Checkout as-is, commit as-is** when install git.
+      - use command `git config --global core.autocrlf false` or set '**Checkout as-is, commit as-is**' when install git.
 - multipass
    * Install on Windows: <https://multipass.run/docs/installing-on-windows>
    * Install on MacOS: <https://multipass.run/docs/installing-on-macos>